A posteriori error estimation and adaptivity for multiple-network poroelasticity: Adaptive brain modelling and simulation

 Specifically, we let $\Omega$ be defined by a subject-specific left brain hemisphere mesh (Figure~\ref{fig:brain:a}) generated from MRI-data via FreeSurfer~\citep{fischl2012freesurfer} and SVMTK as described e.g.~in~\citep{mardal2021mathematical}.
 The domain boundary is partitioned in two main parts: the semi-inner boundary enclosing the left lateral ventricle $\partial \Omega_v$ and the remaining boundary $\partial \Omega_s$ (Figure~\ref{fig:brain:b}).

 Over this domain, we consider the MPET equations~\eqref{eq:weak} with $J = 3$ fluid networks representing an arteriole/capillary network ($j = 1$), a low-pressure venous network ($j = 2$), and a perivascular space network ($j = 3$).
 We assume that the two first networks are filled with blood, while the third network is filled with cerebrospinal fluid (CSF).
-We consider a scenario in which fluid influx is represented by a pulsatile uniform source in the arteriole/capillary network ($j = 1$):